 Q: Why can I not use this service for students without academic accommodations?

 A: We recognize there are many reasons students need to take exams at times other than the scheduled class time.
-However, this service is provided through the Accessibility Services Office and only has resources for students who receive academic accommodations.
+However, this service is provided through Accessibility Services where we only have specified resource for students with approved disability-related accommodations.